Note

 <Player: StreamPlayer | ON | /home/runner/bsl_data/eeg_sample/resting_state-raw.fif>

-To verify if the stream is accessible on the network, use directly pylsl
+To verify if the stream is accessible on the network, use directly pylsl:

 streams = [stream.name for stream in resolve_streams()]